skokielibrary/spl-content/_content/terry/services--business-services--business-center.markdown

 published: true
 ---

-You can use the Business & Career Center for working, meeting and making presentations.
+You can use the Business & Career Center for working, meeting, and making presentations.

 > "To say I was impressed was an understatement.
 The Business Center is a great room.
 I am a new business owner in Skokie and I will use it."
 Sharan Tash, TASH Fitness, Skokie